hold7door/hold7door.github.io/content/posts/post-1.md

 tags: [coding-problem, kickstart]
 ---

 This is a reiteration of the official Editorial supported with code.
-Link to Problem - <a href="https://codingcompetitions.withgoogle.com/kickstart/round/00000000001a0069/0000000000414a24" target="_blank">Combination Lock</a>. _I would suggest you to read the original problem statement first before going through this editorial._
+Link to Problem -[Combination Lock](https://codingcompetitions.withgoogle.com/kickstart/round/00000000001a0069/0000000000414a24). _I would suggest you to read the original problem statement first before going through this editorial._

 ### Problem